OlgaSushkova/Wave-Train-Analysis/README.md

 In the "FileName" value please indicate the file name with data for analysis.
 This mat-file must contain AUC values calculated by previous program (calculate_auc_008_fast_phase_time_psi0.m).

 Next, you need to choose the dimension of the AUC diagram.
-If in the previous program you calculated AUC values for the <b>Frequency AUC diagram</b>, you need to choose "Freq" value.<br>
+If in the previous program you calculated AUC values for the <b>Frequency AUC diagram</b>, you need to choose the "Freq" value.<br>
 <IMG SRC="https://sun9-41.userapi.com/impg/YOYo4wShwcrKKrh9XSIXQ9DaGrZpO4jGUqxH9Q/K9EEyTTXug4.jpg?size=1680x892&quality=96&sign=c9a6ebd42905365c5c98be8f551679f9&type=album" alt="EMG" title="EMG" BORDER="1" WIDTH=530 align=center>

-If in the previous program you calculated AUC values for the <b>Amplitude AUC diagram</b>, you need to choose "Ampl" value.<br>
+If in the previous program you calculated AUC values for the <b>Amplitude AUC diagram</b>, you need to choose the "Ampl" value.<br>
 <IMG SRC="https://sun9-16.userapi.com/impg/BIUDJRwGxAKXMmuCbykOSClTihvMBJ_UCXFLmA/ikgWR5Spuwk.jpg?size=1716x892&quality=96&sign=8c01a8eb2a4125de370fb8257f2a4461&type=album" alt="EMG" title="EMG" BORDER="1" WIDTH=530 align=center>

-If in the previous program you calculated AUC values for the <b>Duration AUC diagram</b>, you need to choose "Durat" value.
+If in the previous program you calculated AUC values for the <b>Duration AUC diagram</b>, you need to choose the "Durat" value.

-If in the previous program you calculated AUC values for the <b>Duration in Periods AUC diagram</b>, you need to choose "Durat_in_Periods" value.<br>
+If in the previous program you calculated AUC values for the <b>Duration in Periods AUC diagram</b>, you need to choose the "Durat_in_Periods" value.<br>
 <IMG SRC="https://sun9-18.userapi.com/impg/HTQxjQ4tYPczFHitMHT_a_n31iwvW4oTl57WFw/irbtLua-1dw.jpg?size=1680x892&quality=96&sign=8c412e40141ab83610e057ad4250cdd1&type=album" alt="EMG" title="EMG" BORDER="1" WIDTH=530 align=center>

-If in the previous program you calculated AUC values for the <b>Bandwidth AUC diagram</b>, you need to choose "Bandwidth" value.<br>
+If in the previous program you calculated AUC values for the <b>Bandwidth AUC diagram</b>, you need to choose the "Bandwidth" value.<br>
 <IMG SRC="https://sun9-26.userapi.com/impg/W7AFvZcJVW2McQAhIFbej5e0L5wqeev0lQ7HvQ/Kh4LbXGReZQ.jpg?size=1680x892&quality=96&sign=a14752d4cbc821830d9f6a063e759da8&type=album" alt="EMG" title="EMG" BORDER="1" WIDTH=530 align=center>

-If in the previous program you calculated AUC values for the <b>Phase AUC diagram</b>, you need to choose "Phase" value.
+If in the previous program you calculated AUC values for the <b>Phase AUC diagram</b>, you need to choose the "Phase" value.

-If in the previous program you calculated AUC values for the <b>Time AUC diagram</b>, you need to choose "Time" value.
+If in the previous program you calculated AUC values for the <b>Time AUC diagram</b>, you need to choose the "Time" value.

-If in the previous program you calculated AUC values for the <b>Psi0 AUC diagram</b>, you need to choose "Psi0" value.
+If in the previous program you calculated AUC values for the <b>Psi0 AUC diagram</b>, you need to choose the "Psi0" value.

 That's all